 Distribution Policy - Tortoise Power and Energy Infrastructure Fund, Inc. ("TPZ"), with approval of its Board of Directors (the "Board"), has adopted a distribution policy (the "Policy") with the purpose of distributing over the course of each year, through periodic distributions as nearly equal as practicable and any required special distributions, an amount closely approximating the total taxable income of TPZ during such year and, if so determined by the Board, all or a portion of the return of capital paid by portfolio companies to TPZ during such year.
 In accordance with its Policy, TPZ distributes a fixed amount per common share, currently \$0.125, each month to its common shareholders.
 This amount is subject to change from time to time in the discretion of the Board.
 Although the level of distributions is independent of TPZ's performance, TPZ expects such distributions to correlate with its performance over time.
 Each monthly distribution to shareholders is expected to be at the fixed amount established by the Board, except for extraordinary distributions and potential increases or decreases in the final dividend periods for each year in light of TPZ's performance for the entire calendar year and to enable TPZ to comply with the distribution requirements imposed by the Internal Revenue Code.
 The Board may amend, suspend or terminate the Policy without prior notice to shareholders if it deems such action to be in the best interests of TPZ and its shareholders.
-For example, the Board might take such action if the Policy could have the effect of creating a trading discount (if TPZ's stock is trading at or above net asset value), widening an existing trading discount, or decreasing an existing premium.
+For example, the Board might take such action if the Policy had the effect of shrinking TPZ's assets to a level that was determined to be detrimental to TPZ shareholders.
+The suspension or termination of the Policy could have the effect of creating a trading discount (if TPZ's stock is trading at or above net asset value), widening an existing trading discount, or decreasing an existing premium.

 You should not draw any conclusions about TPZ's investment performance from the amount of the distribution or from the terms of TPZ's distribution policy.
 TPZ estimates that it has distributed more than its income and net realized capital gains; therefore, a portion of your distribution may be a return of capital.
 A return of capital may occur, for example, when some or all of the money that you invested in TPZ is paid back to you.
 A return of capital distribution does not necessarily reflect TPZ's investment performance and should not be confused with "yield" or "income."
 The amounts and sources of distributions reported are only estimates and are not being provided for tax reporting purposes.
 The actual amounts and sources of the amounts for tax reporting purposes will depend upon TPZ's investment experience during the remainder of its fiscal year and may be subject to changes based on tax regulations.
 TPZ will send you a Form 1099-DIV for the calendar year that will tell you how to report these distributions for federal income tax purposes.

 Total Assets (dollars in millions)